MovieMeter/film-guide/README.md

     For testing on a simple LAN connection
 Note:

-A basic form of multi-threaded support is working, not very efficiently though.
+A basic form of multi-threaded support is working (in-built Flask support), not very efficiently though.
 The server WILL accept multiple requests at once, but might slow down in some cases.

 Dependencies: